poncardasm/poncardas-com/content/about.md

 ---js
+{
-const eleventyNavigation = {
+    eleventyNavigation: {
         key: "About",
         order: 4
+    },
+    title: "About"
 }
 ---